SG-01-Productions/bgp-sprint-01/README.md

 Build can be found from here: [Project Void version alpha](https://kantola.eu/files/projectvoid.zip)

-Game can also be player at [play.unity.com](https://play.unity.com/mg/other/project-void-sprint-week-project).
+Game can also be played at [play.unity.com](https://play.unity.com/mg/other/project-void-sprint-week-project).